tripledio/tripledio.github.io/_posts/2019-08-08-communication-as-a-skill.md

 ---
 layout: post
-title: "Communication as a Skill"
+title: "Communication is a Skill"
 author: guido
 tags: mob programming, communication
 excerpt: Developing software, solving technical issues is hard.
 But so is communication efficiently and productively.
 Having productive discussions isn’t something that happens automatically.
 And they play a big role in the way how the software will be designed.
 Conway's law taught us the correlation between software design and people interaction.
 So it is important that we recognize communication as a skill that we need tp master.
 Turns out there are quit a things to be learned from Mob Programming.